-Source: Diagram submitted to the Vermont Climate Council as frameworks to guide discussions and understanding of the relationship between humans and the Earth.
+Figure 1b.
+Diagram submitted to the Vermont Climate Council as frameworks to guide discussions and understanding of the relationship between humans and the Earth.
 ‘Do no harm- Peoples, Communities, the Environment’ by Lesley-Ann L. Dupigny-Giroux, after consultation with Abenaki elders and scholars.

-3.0 UNDERSTANDING CLIMATE & CLIMATE CHANGE IN VERMONT
+3.0 Understanding Climate & Climate Change In Vermont

 3.1 Wind and snowfall climatologies

 High winds may occur from either large-scale weather systems, also known as gradient winds, or from localized thunderstorm wind gusts.
-The occurrence of high winds from large-scale weather systems (gradient winds) in Vermont shows a strong correlation with elevation. .
-Under certain meteorological situations, locally strong winds can be enhanced by terrain in nearby valleys (e.g., October 30, 2017 wind storm).
+The occurrence of high winds from large-scale weather systems (gradient winds) in Vermont shows a strong correlation with elevation.
+Under certain meteorological situations, locally strong winds can be enhanced by terrain in nearby valleys (e.g., October 30, 2017, wind storm).

 Vermont’s distribution of snowfall also follows a strong correlation with elevation.
-This is due to the colder temperatures at higher elevations, and the influence of the mountains producing enhanced upward motions which lead to localized clouds and higher winter precipitation.
+This is due to the colder temperatures at higher elevations, and the influence of the mountains in producing enhanced upward motions which lead to localized clouds and higher winter precipitation.
 Total snowfall ranges from around 70” a year in the deeper valleys to over 200” in the highest Green Mountains.
 Winter temperatures and precipitation are increasing, which will likely result in a greater number of winter storms featuring elevation-sensitive rain or snow accumulations.
 A comparison by the National Weather Service Burlington Forecast Office (NWSFO-BTV) of the average monthly snowfall received at long term stations during the cool season for the 1980-2010 vs. the 1990-2020 overlapping 30-year periods , revealed that with the exception of January and April, total snowfall , decreased for the months of November, December (FIGURE 2f), February and March.

 Wet snowfall occurs when partially melted snowflakes have water on their edges, making them sticky.
 Freezing rain occurs when rain falls into a shallow subfreezing layer of air and then freezes on contact to surfaces.
 These processes are more frequent at higher elevations, principally due to colder temperatures and higher precipitation accumulations.
 The greatest risks from wet snow and freezing rain icing show a strong correlation with elevation across Vermont.
 Thus, wet snow and freezing rain hazards are more likely to produce power outages at higher elevations (Figure 2e).
 However, intense ice storms can still occur in valleys, especially in deeper northern valleys near the international border when shallow cold air can recharge itself from Canadian source regions such as the ice storms of January 1998, and December 22, 2013.